 FF&E

-In the General Conditions of the Contract for FF&E (AIA Document A251) the designer does not have the right to reject items, as only the owner has the power to reject.
+In the General Conditions of the Contract for FF&E (AIA Document A251), the designer does not have the right to reject items, as only the owner has the power to reject FF&E.

 Money paid to the contractor at set intervals is called progress payment.
-These time periods are set in the contract, and are often monthly.
+These periods are set in the contract and are often monthly.
 According to AIA General Conditions of the Contract for Construction, the interior designer reviews the contractor's notarized application for payment.
-The determines if the amount requested is in line with the work completed and the materials used.
+The designer determines if the amount requested is in line with the work completed and the materials used.

 Application for payment details:

-- Are issued by the contractor at least 10 days before the agreed upon payment date
+- Are issued by the contractor at least ten days before the agreed-upon payment date

-- Include value of work completed up until the date of the application
+- Include the value of work completed up until the date of the application

 - Once approved by the designer, a 10% retainer is withheld until the completion of the entire project

-- Can be withheld for payment by the designer for a number of reasons, including defective work, damage, etc.
+- It can be withheld for payment by the designer for several reasons, including defective work, damage, etc.

 Project closeout originates with the contractor by notifying the interior designer in writing.
 Along with this, the contractor submits a list of items to be fixed or completed before final payment.
 This list goes by several different names: punch list, snag list, and deficiency list.